Mehrdadghassabi/Gracc/README.md

-"#graphical approach to solve an ElectricalCircuit" Algorithm design:
+"#graph theory approach to solve an ElectricalCircuit" Algorithm design:
 This project solve an electrical circuit using graph theory approach